 Extract only the country, GeoPoint, and continent code.

 Fuzzy Join Data¶

 In the earlier Join recipe, the customer IDs in each input dataset needed to match exactly.
 In some cases though, the ability to join based on a “close” match is what you really need.

-Return to the Flow and open the country_gdp dataset to see what it contains.
+Return to the Flow, and open the country_gdp dataset to remember what it contains.